-e.
-If a guardian regains program eligibility, the funding type shall be determined upon readmission for children who were Title IV-E ineligible.
+- e.
+If a guardian regains program eligibility, the funding type shall be determined upon readmission for children who were Title IV-E ineligible. - 8-5.

-8-5.
 Guardianship Assistance Agreement (GAA).
-A GAA (form CF-FSP 5437, available in DCF Forms) shall be executed between the guardian(s) and Department designee prior to legal case closure and a payment being made to the guardian(s).

-a.
-GAP payments are not authorized until all parties have signed the GAA and supporting documentation of a funding program eligibility is approved in FSFN.

-b.
-The effective date of the GAA shall be the date on which all program criteria is met which includes achieving legal Permanent Guardianship.
+A GAA (form CF-FSP 5437, available in DCF Forms) shall be executed between the guardian(s) and Department designee prior to legal case closure and a payment being made to the guardian(s). - a.
+GAP payments are not authorized until all parties have signed the GAA and supporting documentation of a funding program eligibility is approved in FSFN. - b.
+The effective date of the GAA shall be the date on which all program criteria is met which includes achieving legal Permanent Guardianship. - c.

-c.
 The GAA shall reflect the funding type and amount for the GAP payment.
-If the funding type changes, an updated GAA shall be executed by the guardian(s) and the Department designee.

-d.
-If a child receives SSI, the GAP payment amount must equal zero.
-If a child loses eligibility for SSI, the guardian must be advised to contact the CBC to initiate a GAA Update to begin receiving a GAP payment.
-The GAP payment must be effective from the date the written request was made.
+If the funding type changes, an updated GAA shall be executed by the guardian(s) and the Department designee. - d.
+If a child receives SSI, the GAP payment amount must equal zero. - (1) The guardian must be advised to contact the CBC if the child loses eligibility for SSI to initiate a GAA Update to begin receiving a GAP payment.
+The GAP payment must be effective from the date the written request was made. - (2) No other government benefit or private payment received on behalf of the child shall cause the GAP payment to be reduced or eliminated. - (3) If the anticipated enhanced GAP payment will be greater than the amount being received as an SSI payment, the guardian may elect to receive a GAP payment.
+In turn, the guardian must report the GAP payment as income to the Social Security Administration office.
+This income may reduce the SSI payment received as determined by the Social Security Administration office.